cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 ### Test the copied DApp

-First of all, check if your Docker supports the riscv platform by running:
+First of all, check if your Docker supports the RISCV platform by running:

 ```shell
 docker buildx ls